Malthe57/Food-recipe-transformers/README.md

-# Text and vision Transformers for image-to-recipe retrieval 🍕🍔🥗
+# Multi-modal learning for image-to-recipe retrieval 🍕🍔🥗
 Repository for the image-to-recipe retrieval project in the course Advanced Deep Learning in Computer Vision (02501) at DTU.
 You can find our poster [here](poster/poster_ADLCV.pdf)!

 # Background